 Conclusion & Next Steps

-At this time, the interest in FTTH is not sufficient enough for HG&E to move forward with a City-wide residential FTTH project.
-With that said, HG&E has identified pockets of interest throughout the City and will complete a network design in order to determine the feasibility of a pilot fiberhood.
+At this time, the interest in FTTH is not sufficient enough for HG&E to move forward with a city-wide residential FTTH project.
+With that said, HG&E has identified pockets of interest throughout the City and completed a network design in 2023.
+HG&E has been activly seeking grant opportunities as well.

 As previously mentioned, HG&E is fully capable of providing the service when there is adequate demand.
 Residents who did not previously complete the interest form are encouraged to provide feedback.